Cognitive Therapy for Psychosis with Ron Unger in Eugene Oregon

 • An active role for yourself: Often people diagnosed with psychosis are simply told that there is something wrong with their brain, and that nothing can be done about it except to take medication.
 Cognitive therapy is different: you and I will work together to find alternative ways of looking at things, thinking about things, and acting, so that your problems will be reduced or resolved.

-(For those who want more information on the research: A brief summary of this form of therapy and the evidence for its effectiveness can be found at http://www.oregon.gov/DHS/mentalhealth/ebp/ap/cog-therapy-schizo.pdf . ) Or check out the article “The ABCs of Cognitive-Behavioral Therapy for Schizophrenia” by Lars Hansen MD, David Kingdon, MD, and Douglas Turkington, MD which is available at http://bit.ly/caH9F2
+Those who want to read more about CBT for psychosis could start with the article “The ABCs of Cognitive-Behavioral Therapy for Schizophrenia” by Lars Hansen MD, David Kingdon, MD, and Douglas Turkington, MD.

 Family Work: